ikdao/gray/README.md

 ## 🌱 Status

 **Experimental.
 Philosophical.
 Operational.**
-GRAY ORDER is under active development by the **GRAY Institute** as a living prototype of post-institutional governance.
+GRAY ORDER is under active development by the **GRAY** as a living prototype of post-institutional governance.

-> This is not software to install—it is a **specification for a new kind of intelligence**.
+> This is not software to install—it is a **specification for a new kind of governance system**.

 ---